-- To control the movement of the Orbiter manually, press the Focus button once to stop the Orbiter movement along the warped trajectory. - The centre point of the Orbiter can be also controlled by MIDI Control Change (CC) messages. - If your MIDI controller supports aftertouch, try routing it to the Suborbit Speed CC.
+- To control the movement of the Orbiter manually, press the Focus button once to stop the Orbiter movement along the warped trajectory. - The centre point of the Orbiter can be also controlled by MIDI Control Change (CC) messages. - If your MIDI controller supports aftertouch or MPE, try Routing it to Suborbit Speed.